Travel

 1. Passport, valid at least 6 months past the date of (re)entry into the U.S.

-4. If traveling while on F-1 OPT or the STEM OPT extension, review your documentation to make sure it includes the following:
+If you are traveling while on F-1 OPT or the STEM OPT extension, review your documentation to make sure it includes the following:

 • Original EAD